Learning to Edit Knowledge via Instruction-based Chain-of-Thought Prompting¶

 Key Experimental Results¶

-Main Results (Comprehensive Performance across 6 Editing Benchmarks)¶
+Main Results (Comprehensive Performance on 6 Editing Benchmarks)¶

 | Method | Edit Succ | Paraphrase | Neighborhood | Scope |